 College Records and Information Management

-The College maintains a records and information program to assist its members to create, maintain, and manage records, and eventually dispose of those records which are no longer needed or valuable to the College.
+The College maintains a records and information management program to assist its members to create, maintain, and manage records, and eventually dispose of those records which are no longer needed or valuable to the College.
 It develops institution-wide schedules that define minimum retention periods and disposition guidelines and incorporate the legal, administrative, audit, and historical values of the records and information.

 This policy establishes a records and information management program and implementation framework for the College to support efficient administrative processes, ensure compliance with legal requirements, safeguard documents of enduring value, and maintain accountability.